MaxBazarov/style-station-plugin/README.md

-# Figmass Plugin
+# Style Station Plugin

-Figmass plugin can take your SASS files with CSS rules and creates the same styles in Figma.
+Style Station Plugin (ex-Figmass) plugin can take your SASS or LESS files with CSS rules and create the same styles in Figma.
 Or update the existing.
-Currently it can create only text and paint styles.
-The upcomng update will cover all styles.
+Currently it can supports only text and paint styles.

 ## Currently supported: